cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      for C#.
    - Available are the .NET crypto provider, and libraries like GMP and Crypto++ via wrappers.
-   - The alpha version, published in April 2008, was dedicated to developers.
-     Beta versions (for developers and end users) are published regularly since July 2008.
+   - Beta versions (for developers and end users) are published regularly since July 2008.
      With the release version of CT2 the further development of CrypTool 1.x will be discontinued.